 Event-Driven Architecture (EDA)

 Event-Driven Architecture is the foundational pattern that makes OmniDaemon powerful.
-This page explains what EDA is, why it’s essential for AI agents, and how OmniDaemon implements it.What is Event-Driven Architecture?
+This page explains what EDA is, why it’s essential for AI agents, and how OmniDaemon implements it.Why EDA Matters: The Foundation

 In traditional architectures, components talk directly to each other (request-response):Key Differences